 For the purpose of pension rights, an employer should maintain its contribution to an OPS whilst an employee is taking OPL.
 The employee must continue to pay his pension contributions if the pension scheme rules require him to do so.
 An employee will not have to make any contributions towards their pension during any period in which he is not receiving any statutory ordinary paternity pay.
 However, he may still make voluntary contributions if the pension scheme rules allow him/her to do so.

-An employee is entitled to return to the same job on the same terms and conditions of employment as if they had not been absent on OPL.
-They are also entitled to benefit from any general improvements to the rate of pay or other terms and conditions introduced while they were away.
+You'll also entitled to benefit from any general improvements to the rate of pay or other terms and conditions introduced while you were away.